 The Moon changes shape and schedule all month long.
 Some nights it’s bold and bright.
 Other times, it’s barely a sliver or nowhere in sight.
 If you’ve ever wondered when each phase shows up in the sky, you’re not alone.
-The timing actually follows a rhythm.
+The timing actually follows a rhythm that aligns with how Earth and Moon interact across different time zones.

 Key takeaway: Each Moon phase rises at a different time - from sunrise to sunset - depending on where it is in its orbit.